2026 UEFA Women's Champions League final

-The 2026 UEFA Women's Champions League final will be the final match of the 2025–26 UEFA Women's Champions League, the 25th season of Europe's premier women's club football tournament organised by UEFA, and the 17th season since it was renamed from the UEFA Women's Cup to the UEFA Women's Champions League.
-It will be played at Ullevaal Stadion in Oslo, Norway, on 22, 23 or 24 May 2026.
+The 2026 UEFA Women's Champions League final was the final match of the 2025–26 UEFA Women's Champions League, the 25th season of Europe's premier women's club football tournament organised by UEFA, and the 17th season since it was renamed from the UEFA Women's Cup to the UEFA Women's Champions League.
+It was played at the Ullevaal Stadion in Oslo, Norway, on 23 May 2026 between Spanish club Barcelona and French club OL Lyonnes.